Hypfer/Valetudo/docs/_pages/installation/roborock.md

 ## Vinda <a id="vinda"></a>

-This method applies to the following robots:
-* Roborock V1 post 2020-03
-* Roborock S6 pre 2020-06 (?)
-* Roborock S4

 The vinda file method unfortunately requires full disassembly of the robot as well as soldering some wires which will void your warranty.